What are the options for charging your EV?

 It's recommended that you:

-• Read the advice on large fleets from the Energy Saving Trust if you want to install charging for an EV fleet
+• Read the advice on large fleets from the Energy Saving Trust if you want to install charging for an EV fleet.

-• Discuss your needs with an authorised WSC installer (the installer will claim the grant on your behalf)
+• Discuss your needs with an authorised WSC installer (the installer will claim the grant on your behalf).

-• Carry out a site survey
+• Carry out a site survey.

-• Think about the needs of disabled drivers
+• Think about the needs of disabled drivers.

-• Consider the maintenance needs of any installed charging points
+• Consider the maintenance needs of any installed charging points.

-• Consider the cost of electricity and whether you will charge a fee for people to to use the chargers
+• Consider the cost of electricity and whether you will charge a fee for people to to use the chargers.

 Installation costs

 Installing EV chargers in your workplace includes two main costs, the EV charging unit itself and the installation costs.
-A Type 2 7kW double-header charging unit is likely to cost around £1,500 after the WSC grant has been applied.
+A Type 2 7kW double-header charging unit is likely to cost around £1,000 £1,500 before the WSC grant has been applied.
 A 22kW unit could cost between £2,500 to £5,000 including the grant.
 It's a good idea to speak to a few approved installers to get a variety of quotes and a more accurate idea of how much it's going to cost.

 Many of the options for installation are wall chargers, which are mounted onto walls.
 Others are freestanding.
 Wall-mounted units are typically cheaper to install; post chargers are usually more expensive because electricity needs to be routed under the ground to reach the post.